ricci2511/openkban/README.md

-# openkban
+# Openkban
+Openkban (i know, not the most creative name) is a open source kanban web app built with nextjs, with "most" of the features you would expect.
 This project is still early in development.
-It will take some time until I release the first stable version.
-I'm learning most of the tech used in this project as I keep building the app.
+My main motivation is to improve my developer skills, but aside from that I'm trying to build a modern, free and open source kanban web app for everyone.

-## Instructions
+## Getting started
 1. Clone the repo and cd into it:

     ```